Dysturb partners with the United Nations Population Fund on the International Day of Zero Tolerance for Female Genital Mutilation

 The exhibited photographers are Nando Azevedo, Edu Bayer, Valentin Bianchi, Karen Paulina Biswell, Andrea Bruce, Kristian Buus, Sima Diab, Simona Ghizzoni, Louise Gubb, Meeri Koutaniemi, Marvi Lacar, Jake Naughton, Per-Anders Pettersson, Laura Salvinelli, Lillian Suwanrumpha, Alexandra McNichols Torroledo, and Riccardo Venturi.

-The exhibition at the U.N. is open to the public from February 7, 2019 to the end of March.
+The exhibition at the U.N. is open to the public from February 7 until March 25, 2019.

 Free entrance - Mon-Sun from 9:00AM –4:45PM